 - Grant proposals

 And while many students find traditional employment after MCAD, many decide to freelance their skills or market their work independently.
-We help these students to learn the practices necessary to pursuing an independent career:
+We help these students learn the practices necessary to pursuing an independent career:

 - Business-plan development